 Cycling - Main roads can be a little busy during the summer months but at other times and also on the smaller, quieter roads there are many routes ripe for exploring.
 The areas around Bryncrug, Bird Rock and the Dysynni Valley are particularly enjoyable.
 Cycle hire is available from Llanegryn or Tywyn.

-There are a number of off-road cycle routes such as the Morfa Mawddach (pub at the end - still my favourite!) and the Forest Enterprise Vistor Centre at Coed-y-Brenin which has routes across the mountain and through the forest.
-Take a look too at the proposed Aberdyfi to Tywyn cyclepath.
+There are a number of off-road cycle routes such as the Morfa Mawddach (pub at the end - still my favourite!) and the Forest Enterprise Visitor Centre at Coed-y-Brenin which has routes across the mountain and through the forest..

 Water Sports - Aberdyfi is an absolute paradise for water sports enthusiasts.
 The estuary is ideal for sailing, canoeing, sailboarding and water-skiing.
 The coastline up to Tywyn is popular with surfers and kite-surfers.
 The coastline in Cardigan Bay has some lovely ports for those into yachting.
 Aberdovey has good facilities for yachts with moorings and quayside berths.